GoogleCloudPlatform/cloud-hackathons/hacks/iac-with-tf/README.md

 ### Success Criteria

 1. There's a single subnet with the provided CIDR block in a new network, created by Terraform
-1. Project and CIDR block information is passed through as variables
+1. Both the project and CIDR block are passed through as variables
 1. All of this configuration is in the Cloud Source Repository

 ## Challenge 3: Open the gates!